Upload data

 const result = await uploadBytes(fileRef, file)

-• The upload is a non-conditional upsert which overrides any existing file.
+• The upload is a non-conditional upsert which overrides existing files.

-• It makes the file immediately downloadable with the SDK read functions.
+• It makes the file immediately downloadable through the SDK read functions.

 • On success, we receive an UploadResult, which wraps the bucket file's metadata and the file reference.